luizgustavo-a/neurotech-residencia/README.md

-# Neurotech Employee Management Application
+# Neurotech ProTalent

-This is a Spring Boot application designed for managing employee data.
-It allows CRUD operations on employee records, including filtering based on various attributes such as technical competences, certifications, and years of experience.
+This is a Spring Boot application designed for managing Neurotech's employee data, including their technical competences and certifications.
+It allows CRUD operations on employee records, technical competences, and certifications, as well as filtering employees based on attributes like technical competences, certifications, and years of experience.

 ## Features

 - Create, read, update, and delete employee records.
+- Create, read, update, and delete technical competences.
+- Create, read, update, and delete certifications.
 - Filter employees based on:
   - Technical competences
   - Certifications